 In the book Yes!
-50 secrets from the science of persuasion by Robert Cialdini, there are many examples of selling persuasion techniques that executives can use in their daily work.
-Below a list of 5 best techniques listed,
+50 Secrets from the Science of Persuasion by Robert Cialdini, and Steve Martin, many case studies reveal the persuasion techniques that any sales executives or business leaders can use in their daily work to boost their sales success.

 Foot-in-the-door to trip-wire technique!

 This has been used extensively by many companies now though from a marketing point of view.
-Make the tentative prospect purchase some value of your product or service at lowest cost say 1Rs or 10 pieces and make him a customer.
-This is different from free offer.
-Here you want to move the customer to buy but paying the lowest.
+Make the tentative prospect purchase some value of your product or service at the lowest cost say 1Rs or 10 pieces and make him a customer.
+This is different from the free offer.
+Here you want to move the customer to buy but pay the lowest.

-Ones they pay and become the customer, then you have moved the prospect to a customer which is a significant achievement.
+Once they pay and become customers, then you have moved the prospect to a customer which is a significant achievement.

-Why getting Yes is first step to increase support for you and your ideas
+Why getting Yes is the first step to increasing support for you and your ideas

 Following that agreement, you should ask them to describe their reasons for supporting the initiative.
 This way it helps the team member to think and feel a sense of ownership in the initiative.